afontcu/afontcu.dev/content/blog/small-increment.md

 ("us" as in "my team").

-Turns out we deployed a contrived new version of a form they were using.
+Turns out, we deployed a contrived new version of a form they were using.
 Among other stuff, there was an input to introduce a bank account number.
-A single input where you could paste the number from somewhere else.
+A single text field where you could paste the number from somewhere else.

 How exciting, a form with an input.
+You're so senior developer.

-We didn't know back then, but previously our users had to introduce the same number but split it into several input fields.
-So they would copy the account number into notepad, split it into groups, and then paste it back to our form.
+We didn't know back then, but before this new version, our users had to type it into several inputs.
+So they would copy the account number into notepad, split where necessary, and then paste it back to our form.

 t-w-e-n-t-y-f-i-r-s-t c-e-n-t-u-r-y, my friends.